BalaAnbalagan/airbnb_nyc_2023_analysis/README.md

 * **Memory and CPU usage** – The geospatial analysis was performed on the full dataset (~36 k rows); the computations fit easily within the 12 GB limit (RAM footprint remained <10 MB).
 No sampling was required.
 All plots were saved at 150 dpi for clarity without excessive file size.

-## Chunk 06: Cleaning & Pre‑processing

-# CHUNK 6 – Data Cleaning & Pre‑processing
+# Data Cleaning & Pre‑processing

 ## Objectives